 - Add all the pasta to the bottom of the pan.

-- Add the plant-based beef mixture atop the pasta.
+- Add the plant-based beef mixture to the pasta.

 - Layer the bechamel sauce over the mixture, it should be a thick layer.
 Bake for 20 minutes at 350°F. As an optional step, place under the broiler for 5 minutes to brown the top of the béchamel.

 - Let rest for 10-15 minutes and serve hot.

 Please also check out this Simple Bechamel Sauce by Rene Barker, Creamy Béchamel Veggie Pasta Bake by Maria Koutsogiannis, and Mediterranean Roasted Vegetable Lasagna with Bechamel Sauce by Jamie Bevia.

 - 1 large eggplant cut into small cubes